 This means the Florida-based budget airline offers low ticket prices by charging more for “frills” — like bags, seat assignments and refreshments — that traditional airlines generally account for in ticket prices.

-With the Spirit Airlines™ World Mastercard®, you’ll qualify for 15,000 bonus miles after you use your new account to make a purchase on your credit card (excluding fees associated with the card).
+With the Spirit Airlines™ World Mastercard®, you’ll qualify for 15,000 bonus miles after you use your new account to make a purchase on your credit card (excluding fees associated with the card) within 90 days of opening your account.

 So how much are those miles actually worth?
 The answer is not exactly cut-and-dry.